AlfredoDGallardo/AlfredoDGallardo/README.md

-# 👋 Hi, I'm Alfredo Gallardo
+# 👋 Hi, I'm Alfredo Derain Gallardo

 I'm a data-driven Business Process Analyst with a passion for turning raw data into actionable insights.
 I specialize in reporting, automation, and process optimization using tools like Excel, Power BI, and Salesforce.